 Chronic pain is the leading cause of long-term disability in the workplace.
 Once the acute phase of an injury has been treated successfully, continued unmanaged pain is no longer a symptom but a barrier to returning to work.

-As part of its treatment continuum, the Brigham and Women's Hospital Pain Management Center offers an occupational medicine Back to Work Program.
+As part of its treatment continuum, the Brigham and Women's Hospital Center for Pain Medicine offers an occupational medicine Back to Work Program.

 The fundamental goal of the Center is functional restoration of our patients.
 For patients where return to work is appropriate, our Back to Work Program offers a strong vocational emphasis to encourage our patients to return to work.